ImpowerKev/test/README.md

 ## Deploying to Streamlit Cloud

 Push this repository to GitHub and connect it to [Streamlit Cloud](https://streamlit.io/cloud).
 Streamlit Cloud will automatically install the dependencies listed in `requirements.txt` and run `app.py`.

+## Notes

+The Azure DevOps API only allows up to 200 work item IDs per request.
+The `kevops_explore.get_work_items` function retrieves results in batches so large queries work without hitting the `VS402337` error.